-Audit and Risk Committee
+Audit Risk and Compliance Committee

-Audit and Risk Committee Charter – 8 December 2017 (PDF)
+Audit Risk and Compliance Charter – 10 December 2018 (PDF)

-The primary function of the Finance Committee is to assist the board to develop financial strategies for CPA Australia.
+The primary function of the Finance and Policy Committee is to assist the board to develop financial strategies for CPA Australia.
 These strategies include managing budgetary processes and strategic finance management, improving the quality of internal and external reporting, and ensuring correlation between organisational key performance indicators and related financial information.

-Finance Committee Charter – 8 December 2017 (PDF)
+Finance and Policy Committee Charter – 10 December 2018 (PDF)

-Nomination and Remuneration Committee Charter – 8 December 2017 (PDF)
+Nomination Committee Charter – 10 December 2018 (PDF)